Influenza Virus Vaccine (Inactivated)

 - This medicine is a vaccine with a virus that is not active.
 It cannot cause the disease.

 - This medicine is not a cure for the flu.
 It must be given before you are exposed to the flu in order to work.
-Most of the time, it takes a few weeks for this medicine to work.
+Most of the time, it takes a few weeks for influenza virus vaccine (inactivated) to work.

 - This medicine only protects you for 1 flu season.
 You will need to get the flu vaccine each year.